STAM-NDSU/JTestMigBench/ReadMe.md

 # JTestMigBench and JTestMigTax

 The artifact repository for the paper titled:
->JTestMigBench and JTestMigTax: A benchmark and taxonomy for unit test migration.
+>Ajay Kumar Jha, Mohayeminul Islam, and Sarah Nadi.
+JTestMigBench and JTestMigTax: A benchmark and taxonomy for unit test migration.
->SANER.
+>In <i>Proceedings of 30th IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER)</i>.
 2023.
-ERA Track (Under Review)
+ERA Track

 In this paper, we create a benchmark of 510 manually migrated or reused JUnit tests for 186 methods from 5 popular libraries.
 We also provide a taxonomy of code transformation patterns.